MIMO Channel Estimation using Score-Based Generative Models: Preliminaries

-The score function can be used to draw samples from $p_H$, though it is generally intractable for non-trivial distributions including wireless channels.
-Remarkably, the result in \cite{vincent2011connection} shows that it is possible to learn an approximation to arbitrary distributions using an unsupervised formulation.
-This is detailed in Section~\ref{sec:training}.
-For the remainder of this work, we do not make any explicit assumptions about $p_H$ or $\psi_H$.
-That is, we do not assume the existence of a low-dimensional (sparse) representation of MIMO channels, and the proposed recovery approach does not use explicit information about $p_H$ (the channel statistics in a given environment) or $\psi_H$, instead relying completely on a data-driven approach.
+where $\psi_H ( \mathbf{H} ) \in \mathbb{C}^{N_\mathrm{r} \times N_\mathrm{t}}$.
+While the score function can be used to sample from $p_H$ using annealed Langevin dynamics, it is generally intractable for non-trivial distributions, including realistic models of wireless channels.
+The result in \cite{vincent2011connection} shows that it is possible to learn an approximation to the score function using an unsupervised formulation.
+For the remainder of this work, we do not make any explicit assumptions on $p_H$ or $\psi_H$.
+That is, we do not assume the existence of a low-dimensional (sparse) representation of MIMO channels, and the proposed recovery approach does not use explicit information about $p_H$ (the channel statistics in a given environment) or $\psi_H$, instead fully relying on a data-driven approach.